Ikattech/virtual_canon/README.md

 # RADA 2D
-Virtual canon is a mini-project maked in python for undestand trigonometry.
+Rada 2D is a mini-project maked in python for undestand trigonometry.

 ---------------------------------------------------------------------